-3 Steps To Find The Perfect Fit
+3 Steps To Finding The Perfect Fit

 Have you ever wondered… how do I know my boots are the right fit?

-It can often be hard to determine the perfect fit of a pair of hiking boots, especially when it’s an investment that you expect to use for many years.
+It can often be hard to determine the perfect fit for a pair of hiking boots, especially when it’s an investment that you expect to use for many years.
 The amount of room in front of your toes, the movement inside the boot, all the way through to how snug the fit should be.

 All these questions circle your head as you try on a pair of brand-new boots and want to make the right choice.

 This is especially hard when online shopping for boots as there is no sales staff to guide you.